cadolphs/advent_of_code_2020/day11/README.md

 Then we can count how many occupied versus non occupied we've seen.
 If we hit 5 occupied, we abort and make the seat empty.
 If we hit
 4 unoccupied, we abort and make leave the seat occupied.
 This has a much lower impact though as it introduces extra steps to keep track of stuff.

+# Addendum
+Talk about overthinking.
+Of course since the seats themselves don't actually move, the whole effort of finding the seats visible from any given other seat can be precomputed just once and then re-used when doing the steps

+This would require a tiny bit of refactoring, but I don't feel like doing that at this point ;)